cjhoon96/BAEKJOON/SAP Certi/Fiori Certi/FIORI CERTI 정리.md

-## What is SAP Cloud Platform SDK Assistant?
-(Choose the correct answer).
+## 8. What is used to extend the SAP Fiori launchpad? :no_entry:

-### Plugin for Apple Xcode to create ready-to-run Xcode projects for SAP Fiori

-???.
+### SAPUI5 plugins

 ****

 :book: UX100 - Unit 6

 ****